vicnvx/faster-vid/README.md

 # faster-vid
-firefox extension to play web videos faster
+### firefox extension to play web videos faster

+Note: does not work for videos inside of an <iframe>